reyestech/Splunk-Ransomware/README.md

 Ransomware 206: (Pictures 3.0)  <br />
 Bob Smith's workstation (we8105desk) was connected to a file server during the ransomware outbreak.
 What is the IPv4 address of the file server? <br />
-- <b> We can stay in the same query since we were looking at the Windows registry of host=we8105desk.
+- We can stay in the same query since we were looking at the Windows registry of the host we8105desk.
-- <b> We replace the “friendlyname” name filter and replace it with “fileshare.”
+We replace the "friendlyname" name filter with "fileshare".
 - <b> We can see host = we8105desk is connecting to #192.168.250.20#fileshare
 - <b> Enter Search: index=botsv1 sourcetype="winregistry" host=we8105desk fileshare
 - <b> Answer: 192.168.250.20